Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/main-ping.rst

 addonDetails
 ------------
 This section contains per add-on telemetry details, as reported by each add-on provider.
-The XPI provider is the only one reporting at the time of writing (`see DXR <https://searchfox.org/mozilla-central/search?q=setTelemetryDetails&case=true>`_).
+The XPI provider is the only one reporting at the time of writing (`see Searchfox <https://searchfox.org/mozilla-central/search?q=setTelemetryDetails&case=true>`_).
 Telemetry does not manipulate or enforce a specific format for the supplied provider's data.

 Structure: